aragakerubo/CIS-616_RSA_Implementation/README.md

 python rsa_key_generation.py 256
 ```

-4. Replace 256 with the desired key size (e.g., 256, 512, 1024, 2048).
+4. Replace `256` with the desired key size (e.g., 256, 512, 1024, 2048).

-5. The script will generate RSA keys and save them to public_key.txt and private_key.txt.
+5. The script will generate RSA keys and save them to `public_key.txt` and `private_key.txt`.
 It will also encrypt and decrypt a sample message.

 ## Files